 FAQ

-What is the difference between runtime environment and secure agent?
+What is the difference between a runtime environment and a secure agent?

 A runtime environment is the system infrastructure where applications execute, such as a virtual machine or a Kubernetes cluster, providing the necessary resources and conditions for them to run.